 Decision: Final LS is approved in R1-1709809 including the following updates

-A1: From RAN1 perspective, it may be feasible to simultaneously receive signals from two intra-frequency cells in synchronous networks with single or dual RF chains.
-The conditions (e.g. number of RF chains, availability of SIC capability, scheduling from the two cells, etc) in which simultaneous reception of signals from two intra-frequency cells in asynchronous networks is feasible warrants further investigation and may be subjected to RAN4 guidance on needed performance requirements.
+A1: From RAN1 perspective, it may be feasible to simultaneously receive signals from two intra-frequency cells in synchronous and asynchronous networks for UE with dual RF chains and antennas.
+For synchronous and asynchronous networks for UE with a single RF chain case, RAN1 has not concluded and assumes that it is up to RAN4

-A2: From RAN1 perspective, it may be feasible to simultaneously transmit signals to two intra-frequency cells in synchronous or asynchronous networks with single or dual RF chains.
-The conditions (e.g. transmit power of signals to each cell, required transmit modulation and intermodulation quality, scheduling from the two cells, etc) in which simultaneous transmission of signals to two intra-frequency cells is feasible is subject to RAN4 guidance on transmit characteristic requirements.
+A2: From RAN1 perspective, it may be feasible to simultaneously transmit signals to two intra-frequency cells in synchronous and asynchronous networks for UE with dual RF chains and antennas.
+For synchronous and asynchronous networks for UE with a single RF chain case, RAN1 has not concluded and assumes that it is up to RAN4

-A3: From RAN1 perspective, answers to Q1-Q2 should not change depending on the frequency bands.
+A3: From RAN1 perspective, answers to Q1-Q2 may change depending on the frequency bands, e.g. high frequency bands when the UE only has a single antenna panel for beamforming.
 However, it should be noted that signal transmission and reception relevance to frequency bands is ultimately determined by RAN4.

 R1-1706872 LS Reply on NR minimum carrier bandwidth RAN4, Qualcomm